A study of interacting scalar field model from the perspective of the dynamical systems theory: Introduction

-Theoretical cosmology does not agree with the recent observational evidences \cite{Shahalam:2015lra, Melnikov:2010zza} which predict that currently the Universe is enduring an accelerated expansion.
-So, cosmologists have been trying to explain these observational predictions for more than one decade separated in two groups.
-One group of cosmologists has been trying to explain the observational facts by introducing an exotic quantity commonly known as dark energy (DE) with large negative pressure, while the other group is focused to explain the observational evidences theoretically by modifying the Einstein Gravity theory. \\ In the literature, there are various choices of DE but \textit{cosmological constant} is observationally more preferable as well as the simplest one.
+In the literature, there are various choices of DE but \textit{cosmological constant} is observationally more preferable as well as the simplest one.
 But this choice also consists of two severe conceptual problems, (1) cosmological constant problem and (2) coincidence problem.
 On the other hand, there is no well-accepted modification of gravity theory as an alternative choice to the cosmologists.
-Cosmological constant problem can be overcome by introducing new type of time varying DE model in which the canonical scalar field model: \textit{Quintessence} is the popular one where equation of state parameter $\omega_{\phi}$ for Quintessence takes any value in the range $-1<\omega_{\phi}<-\frac{1}{3}$.
+Cosmological constant problem can be overcome by introducing new type of time varying DE model in which the canonical scalar field model: \textit{quintessence} is the popular one where equation of state parameter $\omega_{\phi}$ for quintessence takes any value in the range $-1<\omega_{\phi}<-\frac{1}{3}$.
 After that various DE models based on scalar field such as K-essence, phantom, quintom etc. have been studied in the literature.
 The scalar field model, where energy density and pressure having a non-canonical form of kinetic term, i.e., kinetic term appears with a coupling function (non-canonical term) depending on scalar field $\phi$, is the non-canonical scalar field model \cite{Fang,Mukhanov,Mamon1,Mamon2,Dutta2019} which has also been studied extensively to solve several cosmological issues \cite{Lee}.
 On the other hand, coincidence problem can be alleviated by introducing an interaction term in between the dark energy and the dark matter.
 Since at present the evolution of the universe is assumed to be dominated by the dark energy and the dark matter, the possibility of having interaction between them cannot be ignored.
 Also, an appropriate form of interaction can provide a possible mechanism to alleviate the coincidence problem.
 However, due to unknown nature of DE, one can choose the interaction term phenomenologically which can be a function of energy density of either DE or DM or both \cite{Olivares}.
-Several interacting DE models where interaction terms are taken in phenomenological background have been investigated in the literature (see Refs. \cite{Yuri.L.Bolotin2014,Andre A.Costa2014,M.Khurshudyan2015,N.Tamanini2015,T.Harko2013,Nunes2016,Wang2016,Copeland1,Aguirregabiria1,Lazkoz1,Fang1,Leon1,Leon2,Odintsov2018a,Odintsov2018b,Bahamonde2018}).
+Several interacting DE models where interaction terms are taken in phenomenological background have been investigated in the literature (see refs. \cite{Yuri.L.Bolotin2014,Andre A.Costa2014,M.Khurshudyan2015,N.Tamanini2015,T.Harko2013,Nunes2016,Wang2016,Copeland1,Aguirregabiria1,Lazkoz1,Fang1,Leon1,Leon2,Odintsov2018a,Odintsov2018b,Bahamonde2018}). \\